 Leonidas J. Guibas

-Professor Guibas heads the Geometric Computation group in the Computer Science Department of Stanford University and is a member of the Computer Graphics and Artificial Intelligence Laboratories.
+Professor Guibas heads the Geometric Computation group in the Computer Science Department of Stanford University.
+He is a member and past acting director of the Stanford Artificial Intelligence Laboratory and a member of the Computer Graphics Laboratory, the Institute for Computational and Mathematical Engineering (iCME) and the Bio-X program.
 He works on algorithms for sensing, modeling, reasoning, rendering, and acting on the physical world.
-Professor Guibas' interests span computational geometry, geometric modeling, computer graphics, computer vision, sensor networks, robotics, and discrete algorithms --- all areas in which he has published and lectured extensively.
+His interests span computer vision, machine learning, computer graphics, geometric modeling and processing, geometric and topological data analysis, sensor networks, robotics, and discrete algorithms --- all areas in which he has published and lectured extensively.
 Examples of current and recent activities include:

-data structures for mobile data (kinetic data structures)
+latent representations and data structures for spatio-temporal data

 ad-hoc sensor and communication networks